distler/dingus-server/README.md

 ## Other Markdown interpreters

 Customize the `parse`, `parser_name` and `parser_version` methods in `app/controller/application_controller.rb` to suite your Markdown interpreter.
 Edit the `Gemfile` appropriately, and you are off to the races.

+## Updating

+When a new version of of the Markdown interpreter is released, do a

+     bundle update

+and either restart the server or (if you're using Passenger)

+     sudo touch tmp/restart.txt